Roadside Assistance Insurance: What It Covers, Cost & Alternatives

 • Proven nationwide network & reliability

-• Covers passengers, not just the vehicle
+• Covers the member, not just the vehicle

 Insurance roadside assistance is the smart pick if you drive a reliable vehicle, stay close to home, and just want basic peace of mind at a minimal cost.
 It integrates directly into your existing policy — no extra card, no separate app, no annual membership renewal to remember.